digiscot/digiscot-website/pages/onedigital.md

 <strong>2015/16 Timeline</strong>
 ![One Digital Timeline](/images/timeline.JPG)

 In Scotland we want to use the project to understand the most effective way to increase the Basic Digital Skills of the third sector and the people charities and voluntary organisations support.
-One Digital Scotland is therefore a test and learn project and we will try the following three different approaches:
+One Digital Scotland is therefore a test and learn project and we will try the following three approaches:

 <strong>Stream One:</strong>
 With the help of an ‘anchor’ organisation we will identify 10 organisations in each local authority area to participate in face-to-face and online training.
 This will aim to improve the Basic Digital Skills of the staff and volunteers in the organisation.
 These participants will form a network of ‘Digital Champions’ and receive support from our Development officers to identify areas for improvement and delivering changes in their organisation.